-They graze in Donnelly, then move to our pastures in Boise and eat hay that was grown on our ranch.
+They graze in the Dry Creek Valley, then move to our pastures in Donnelly and eat hay that was grown on our ranch.
 Grass-fed ranching practices are not only sustainable and humane, but they produce a leaner, healthier cut of beef.

-Here are 8 reasons to choose grass-fed beef:
+Here are 8 reasons we choose to raise to choose grass-fed beef:

 Grass-fed beef has 2.2 grams of fat per 3 ounce serving, while grain-finished beef has 8.3 grams of fat per 3 ounce serving.*